Jana Shoulders, CPA, AIF®, AEP®

 Jana holds a bachelor’s degree in business administration in accounting from the University of Tulsa.

-In 2020, Jana was ranked #16 on Forbes’ Best-in-State Wealth Advisors list for Oklahoma and was ranked #322 on Forbes’ Top Women Wealth Advisors list.
+In 2021, Jana was ranked #10 on Forbes’ Best-in-State Wealth Advisors list for Oklahoma.
+She ranked #16 in 2020.
+Jana also ranked #322 on Forbes’ 2020 Top Women Wealth Advisors list.
 In addition, she has been named to Barron’s Top 100 Women Financial Advisors list for the last three years.
 In 2020, she landed at #57 on the list.
 She has also made on Barron’s list of Top 1200 Advisors (Oklahoma) for the last three years.
 In 2020, she was #6 in the list of Oklahoma advisors.

 Jana is also frequently interviewed by reporters.
 Recent articles where she was featured include the Barron’s article, “Learning To Put Herself In Her Clients’ Boots.”